hernandoabella/tech-motivator/README.md

 "When I wrote this code, only God and I understood what I did.
 Now only God knows." — Anonymous

 "Programming is like sex.
 One mistake and you have to support it for the rest of your life." — Michael Sinz

+"Bad code can always be improved.
+Bad design stays bad." — Robert C. Martin

+"There is no substitute for making things interesting." — Donald E. Knuth

+"In software, the most beautiful code, the most beautiful functions, and the most beautiful programs are sometimes not there at all." — Jon Bentley

+"The best way to predict the future is to create it." — Peter Drucker

+"The joy of coding is the joy of creation." — Unknown

+"Programs should be written and polished until they acquire publication quality." — Niklaus Wirth

+"A program that produces incorrect results twice as fast is infinitely slower." — John Osterhout

+"Coding is today’s language of creativity.
+All our children deserve a chance to become creators instead of consumers of computer science." — Maria Klawe

+"Every great developer you know got there by solving problems they were unqualified to solve until they actually did it." — Patrick McKenzie

+"To understand a program, you must become both the machine and the program." — Alan J. Perlis

+"Before software can be reusable, it first has to be usable." — Ralph Johnson

+"Sometimes it pays to stay in bed on Monday, rather than spending the rest of the week debugging Monday’s code." — Dan Salomon

+"Your most unhappy customers are your greatest source of learning." — Bill Gates

+"Any code of your own that you haven’t looked at for six or more months might as well have been written by someone else." — Eagleson’s Law

+"Make it work, make it right, make it fast." — Kent Beck

+"The best code is no code at all." — Jeff Atwood

+"Truth can only be found in one place: the code." — Robert C. Martin

+"The act of writing and reasoning about code sharpens your ability to think." — Douglas Crockford

+"A good programmer looks both ways before crossing a one-way street." — Doug Linder

+"In order to understand recursion, one must first understand recursion." — Unknown

+"Code should run as fast as necessary, but no faster; something important is always traded away to increase speed." — Richard E. Pattis

+"When debugging, novices insert corrective code; experts remove defective code." — Richard Pattis

+"Programming isn’t about what you know; it’s about what you can figure out." — Chris Pine

+"Optimism is an occupational hazard of programming: feedback is the treatment." — Kent Beck

+"If you don’t fail at least 90% of the time, you’re not aiming high enough." — Alan Kay

+"The best software developers are the ones who understand their limitations." — Unknown

+"Software and cathedrals are much the same – first we build them, then we pray." — Unknown

+"Remember that there is no code faster than no code." — Taligent’s tenth law of simplicity

+"When you see code, think of it as a moving picture – it’s like making a film." — Unknown

+"The only thing worse than writing code that doesn’t work is writing code that works really slowly." — Unknown

+"A problem well stated is a problem half solved." — Charles Kettering

+"Focus on the solution, not the problem." — Unknown

+"The biggest mistake you can make is to believe that you are working for someone else." — Earl Nightingale

+"Every time you write a line of code, you have the opportunity to make the world a better place." — Unknown

+"Computers are good at following instructions, but not at reading your mind." — Donald Knuth

+"The best thing about a boolean is even if you are wrong, you are only off by a bit." — Unknown

+"The most powerful tool we have as developers is automation." — Scott Hanselman

+"Write it.
+Shoot it.
+Publish it.
+Crochet it, sauté it, whatever.
+MAKE." — Joss Whedon

+"The only way to learn a new programming language is by writing programs in it." — Dennis Ritchie

+"There are two ways of constructing a software design: one way is to make it so simple that there are obviously no deficiencies, and the other way is to make it so complicated that there are no obvious deficiencies." — Tony Hoare

+"Coding is not just code, that is a live thing to serve everyone!" — Ming Song

+"The most important thing in communication is to hear what isn’t being said." — Peter Drucker

+"The computer was born to solve problems that did not exist before." — Bill Gates

+"Coding is like a box of chocolates.
+You never know what you’re gonna get." — Unknown

+"If you automate a mess, you get an automated mess." — Rod Michael